mgaur10/cloud-ids-demo/README.md

 Assign yourself the following roles if you do not already have them:
-  Billing Account User
+  Billing Account User,
-  Folder Creator
+  Folder Creator,
-  Organization Role Viewer
+  Organization Role Viewer,
-  Organization Viewer
+  Organization Viewer,
-  Project Creator
+  Project Creator,
   Billing role - roles/billing.user

 >> Open up Cloud shell and clone the following git repository using the command below